robzhu/HelloWorldVNext/README.md

 1. Run `kpm restore`
 2. Navigate to src\helloworldweb

-3. Choose a host:
+Choose a host:
-	a) WebListener: type "k web" and browse to http://localhost:5001
-	b) Nowin: type "k nowin" and browse to http://localhost:5002
-	c) Kestrel: type "k kestrel" and browse to http://localhost:5003
+3a) WebListener: type "k web" and browse to http://localhost:5001 3b) Nowin: type "k nowin" and browse to http://localhost:5002 3c) Kestrel: type "k kestrel" and browse to http://localhost:5003